News Roundup: The Levers of Power

 Who Got CARES Act Funding, and Who Is Still Waiting?

-10 Tampa Bay News reported on how local counties were still waiting on their share of the $400 million Congress designated in the CARES Act for helping states with the added expenses of holding elections in the middle of a deadly pandemic.
+On Tuesday, 10 Tampa Bay News reported on how local counties were still waiting on their share of the $400 million Congress designated in the CARES Act for helping states with the added expenses of holding elections in the middle of a deadly pandemic.
 Meanwhile, the Guardian reported that crisis pregnancy centers — organizations that operate as reproductive health clinics but often provide dubious treatment and push women away from seeking abortions — received at least $4 million in forgivable Payment Protection Program loans.

 Who Can Get Coronavirus Tests, and Where Are The Tests?
 Despite whatever Trump might have been trying to claim in his disastrous interview with Axios reporter Jonathan Swan, the rising death toll from Covid-19 is both frightening and tragic.
 Especially when put next to the fact that, according to an Associated Press analysis, daily testing for the virus has declined over the past two weeks.
 Considering Trump’s recent remarks that the pandemic will just “go away like things go away,” the administration’s failings are all the more troubling.
 Our investigation into the federal government’s response to the pandemic continues to keep track of where federal money is going, as well as what’s behind the administration’s testing failures.
-Keep up with the latest on our Covid -19 investigations here
+Keep up with the latest on our Covid -19 investigations here.

 And In Case You Missed It…: The House Foreign Affairs Committee has sent a letter demanding answers about allegations that Todd Chapman, the U.S. ambassador to Brazil, pressured members of President Jair Bolsonaro’s far-right government to lower ethanol tariffs so as to support the president’s reelection efforts.
 Yes, that should sound familiar.